How can you protect yourself against PayPal fraud?

 2. Advance payment scam

-Description: A fake seller offers you a product at an attractive price and asks for advance payment via PayPal.
+Description: A fake seller offers you a product at an attractive price and asks you for advance payment via PayPal.

-3. Sale of counterfeit items
+3. Sale of counterfeit goods

 Objective: Fraudsters seek to profit from the sale of counterfeit or poor quality products.

 Example: You buy a branded item on an online platform and pay the seller via PayPal.
-However, when you receive the item, you find that it is fake.
+However, when you receive the item, you find that it is a fake.

 4. Account hacking